Appearance

 - Rotation curves for camera angle adjustments

-- Access via
+- Access via functions like

 Surface Sounds